 In this Article, we seek to restore the centrality of privacy in property law by making two novel contributions – one descriptive and one normative.
 Descriptively, we demonstrate that concerns for privacy inform, at times implicitly, many important property doctrines.
 Indeed, we show that privacy provides an indispensable compass for understanding and uniting diverse and seemingly unrelated property rules.
 Second, we propose ways by which privacy concerns can be better and more explicitly incorporated into property law and policy.
 We show that attention to privacy can reinvigorate scholarly thinking about property and lead to new solutions to long-standing problems.

-Bell, Abraham and Parchomovsky, Gideon, "Property as the Right to Be Left Alone" (2018).
+Bell, Abraham and Parchomovsky, Gideon, "The Privacy Interest in Property" (2019).
 Faculty Scholarship at Penn Law.
 1967.